 Poor oral hygiene has important consequences for your child's overall health and well-being.
 Measures to promote good dental health begin at birth.

 Tooth decay is rarely painful in children.
-It is mainly due to inadequate brushing techniques or excessive sugar intake.
+It is mainly caused by poor brushing technique or excessive sugar intake.

-Mainly caused by bacteria, it develops more easily on teeth that are often in contact with sugary liquids and are not cleaned regularly.
-If your child has cavities, it's vital to consult a specialist to treat them and identify the cause.
+Caused primarily by bacteria, tooth decay develops more easily on teeth that are frequently exposed to sugary liquids and are not cleaned regularly.
+If your child has cavities, it is essential to see a specialist to treat them and determine the cause.

-Another factor in poor dental hygiene is the presence of stains, increasingly common among our children.
-They can be white, yellow or brown.
-There are many possible explanations: premature birth or low birth weight, recurrent infection at an early age (otitis and bronchitis), pollution or vitamin deficiency (especially calcium and vitamin D).
+Another factor contributing to poor dental hygiene is the presence of stains, which are becoming increasingly common among our children.
+These stains can be white, yellow, or brown.
+There are many possible causes: premature birth or low birth weight, recurrent infections in early childhood (such as ear infections and bronchitis), pollution, or vitamin deficiencies—particularly in calcium and vitamin D.

 Orthodontic treatment for children